artic-network/amplicon-nf/docs/usage.md

 An [example Illumina samplesheet](../assets/samplesheet.illumina.csv) has been provided with the pipeline.

+### Primer Schemes

+We recommend that you provide a scheme using a [primalscheme labs](https://labs.primalscheme.com/) identifier e.g. `artic-inrb-mpox/2500/v1.0.0` or `artic-sars-cov-2/400/v5.4.2` which is laid out with the following schema `<SCHEME_NAME>/<SCHEME_LENGTH>/<SCHEME_VERSION>`, the scheme itself will be sourced from the [primerschemes repository](https://github.com/quick-lab/primerschemes).

+Alternatively, if you wish to use a scheme not available from the official repository you may provide a samplesheet containing the `custom_scheme_path` and `custom_scheme_name` parameters, `custom_scheme_path` should point to a directory containing two files `primer.bed` and `reference.fasta` which describe your custom scheme, `custom_scheme_name` is an optional field which allows you to provide a name for this custom scheme which will be used when generating a run report, if this is provided with a `scheme_name` the `custom_scheme_name` will be ignored.

 ### Full samplesheet

 If you wish to run a mix of platforms or even a mix of primer schemes in the same pipeline that is fully supported (even encouraged), if you provide a full samplesheet each sample is treated separately and a separate run QC report will be generated for each primer scheme.